xebialabs/integration-server-gradle-plugin/documentation/docs/getting-started/development.md

 ## How to generate the documentation for GitHub

 `./gradlew docBuild` and commit all modified files in docs folder.
+Keep in mind that during the release this job will be executed and automatically committed and pushed.
+That process prevents stale changes between markdown files and served information on GitHub Pages.

 ## Troubleshooting